-Teachers, paraeducators, other staff, and 6-12 grade students will only use Clorox disinfecting wipes or Lysol disinfecting wipes.
+Teachers and paraeducators may choose to use Clorox disinfecting wipes or Lysol disinfecting wipes in the classroom.

 - Safe to use around children and pregnant women. - Avoid contact with eyes or clothing.
 You should also wash thoroughly with soap and water after handling.